BenMcH/klipper-chatbot/README.md

 Make sure to refer to the [BL-Touch guide](BLTouch.md) and the [command reference](G-Codes.md#bltouch) for detailed information on configuring and using the BLTouch probe with Klipper.
 ```

+*Note: This chat is not meant to be fully accurate and still has the capability of hallucination.
+This repo's purpose is simply to provide myself a playground to test out sqlite-vss and retrieval augmented generation (RAG).*